patrickkrauss/Data-Visualization-with-Altair/README.md

 The circle's size is our final indicator, indicating the size of the client in comparison to other.
 In other words, it reflects how much the client contributes to the company's revenue.

-Observing the chart below, we can **conclude that the clients in the lower left corner necessitate closer examination**, as they exhibit **subpar performance** in both weight transportation performance and merchandise value.
+Observing the chart below, we can **conclude that the clients in the lower left corner necessitate closer examination**, as they exhibit **subpar financial returns** in both weight transportation performance and merchandise value.
 Similarly, the color indicates clients that need more attention.